arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ-45 cable is not connected or the Ethernet properties, like the IP address, are misconfigured.
 This behavior can be modified with the __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method by adjusting the `connection_timeout` argument.
 This parameter defines the timeout for establishing a Data Layer connection.***

-The IP address set for the Portenta Machine Control is essential for establishing and developing in the Arduino PLC IDE environment.
+The virtual serial port will establish communication between the computer and the Portenta Machine Control to develop in the Arduino PLC IDE environment.
 To pair with the Portenta Machine Control device, activate the Modbus RTU feature and select the highest secondary USB port number by navigating to `On-line -> Set up communication`.

-TODO Update GIF animation

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection.gif)